almetica/almetica/README.md

  * Some kind of tests (unit / integration test etc.)
  * Written in a compiled and typed language

-None of he evaluated existing server projects did fullfill these requirements.
+None of he evaluated existing server projects did fullfil these requirements.

 ## License